macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 ---

 ![headimg]({{ site.baseurl }}/images/businesscat.png)
 We've got a few group members who have either recently transitioned career stages or are about to, so it seemed a good time to talk about career transitions.
-To help I posted this on Twitter, assuming I'd get a handful of replies, but instead loads of people sent really helpful suggestions (thanks all!).
+To help I posted this question on Twitter, assuming I'd get a handful of replies, but instead loads of people sent really helpful suggestions (thanks all!).
 Here is the summary of what people suggested.
 Note that I've summarised and paraphrased many points; for the full discussion see the thread on Twitter.
 Massive thanks to everyone that contributed, and apologies if I missed any of your tips :)

 **TL;DR: transitions are hard, being prepared is your best plan.**